PseudoDevs/IamGhost/FATAL9.md

-Last updated: 2024-04-02 13:28:09
+Last updated: 2024-04-02 13:29:12
-Random Quote: Take time to deliberate, but when the time for action has arrived, stop thinking and go in. - Napoleon
+Random Quote: It is the neglect of timely repair that makes rebuilding necessary. - Richard Whately